 Toyota Prius running costs

-As the regular hybrid Prius isn’t a plug-in car it’s not eligible for the UK Government grant, while with CO2 emissions from 78g/km it also comes in just above the current 75g/km CO2 threshold for London Congestion Charge exemption.
+As the regular hybrid Prius isn’t a plug-in car it’s not eligible for the UK plug-in car grant, and with CO2 emissions from 94g/km, it also comes in above the current 75g/km CO2 threshold for London Congestion Charge exemption.

-But that shouldn’t put you off, as the running costs are incredibly affordable.
-Based on our sister title Auto Express’s real-world fuel economy for the Prius you should expect to spend just over £1,000 per year on fuel (based on an average of 12,000 miles per year).
-That’s hardly anything, as even an efficient petrol supermini would cost you at least £500 a year more in fuel.
+But that shouldn’t put you off, as the running costs are very affordable.
+Based on our sister title Auto Express’s real-world fuel economy for the Prius, you should expect to spend just over £1,000 a year on fuel (based on an average of 12,000 miles a year).
+Even an efficient petrol supermini would cost you at least £500 a year more.

-If you’ll be running a Prius as a company car then those low CO2 emissions will help keep running costs down too.
-Taking our chosen trim – Business Edition Plus (but on 15-inch alloys to maximise its low CO2 potential) – the Toyota falls into the 19% BiK class.
-This means a higher rate taxpayer will have to contribute just £2,009 per year to The Treasury to run one, which is cheap indeed.
+If you’ll be running a Prius as a company car, then those low CO2 emissions help keep running costs down, too.
+In our chosen trim – Business Edition Plus (but on 15-inch alloys to maximise its low CO2 potential) – the Toyota falls into the 21% BiK band.
+This means a higher-rate taxpayer will have to contribute just over £2,250 a year.

 Toyota Prius insurance group

-Of course, as with any car what you’ll pay in insurance premiums will depend on your circumstances – factors like where you live, whether you have points on your licence and how much driving experience you have.
-However, to give an indication of how much you should expect to pay, our sample middle-aged driver with three points on their licence was quoted around £550 per year fully comprehensive.
+The Toyota Prius falls into insurance group 13 or 14, depending on spec.
+Of course, as with any car, what you’ll pay depends on your circumstances – factors like where you live, whether you have points on your licence and how much driving experience you have.
+However, to give an indication of how much you should expect to pay, our sample middle-aged driver with three points on their licence was quoted around £550 a year fully comprehensive.

-Even a top-spec fully optioned Prius won’t take you near the £310 VED premium for cars costing more than £40,000, so given the Toyota is an alternatively fuelled vehicle in the eyes of the government, you’ll only pay £130 per year road tax.
+Even a top-spec fully optioned Prius won’t be liable for the £325 VED premium for cars costing more than £40,000, so given the Toyota is an alternatively fuelled vehicle in the eyes of the government, you’ll only pay £140 a year in road tax.